n4ogw/so2sdr/README.md

 # News

+* 10/04/2016 Qt5 update: the main issue with Qt 5 (not creating the log Sqlite file correctly) hopefully has been fixed.

 * 02/07/2016 Qt4 versus Qt5: currently the code compiles with either Qt4 or Qt5.
 The version of Qt is selected by using the appropriate version of qmake.
 However, there are a number of issues with Qt5 that make the program unusable.